ednieuw/Fibonacci-Nano-ESP32-clock/README.md

 ```
 5) Perform a reset with option R in the menu of the program after the first upload to be sure everything is set to their default settings.

-- The working of the code is explained here: https://github.com/ednieuw/ESP32-C3-Clock-and-more
+- The working of the code is explained below
 - Building a Fibonacci clock is explained here: https://github.com/ednieuw/Fibonacci-Vierkantekokerklok
 - a case can  be 3d-printed.
 See here:  https://www.thingiverse.com/thing:6483258
 - And here: https://ednieuw.home.xs4all.nl/Woordklok/FibonacciClock/FibonacciClock.html

-Connect a WS2812 or SK6812 LED strip with at least 12 LEDs to the Arduino Nano ESP32 and the rest of the hardware.
+Connect a WS2812 or SK6812 LED strip with at least 12 LEDs to the Arduino Nano ESP32 and connect the rest of the hardware like the RTC and rotary.

 # Using OTA
 An easy method is to install the Fibonacci clock program for the first time Over The Air (OTA).